qinguorui2001/tp/docs/DeveloperGuide.md

 ### Removing an assignment

-1. Removing an assigment while all assignments of a person are being shown.
+1. Removing an assignment while all assignments of a person are being shown.

    1. Prerequisites: There are multiple persons in the contact list and the first person's assignments (at least one assignment) are shown already.